 Vehicles can also be registered and hangtags obtained in the Parking Services Office in Euclid Commons, Mondays through Fridays, 8:00 a.m. to 5:00 p.m.
 Students must complete a registration form and present a CSU ID number, a picture ID (CSU ID card or driver’s license), and a copy of student’s course schedule to register a vehicle and obtain a hangtag.

 All law students will obtain a U-Pass that allows them to ride free of charge on all Greater Cleveland Regional Transit Authority buses and rapid trains during the Fall or Spring Semesters (a new pass is required for each term).
 The fee for the pass is included in University fees.
 Information on getting the U-Pass from the University Office of Treasury Services is available at http://www.csuohio.edu/services/u-pass/.
 U-Passes will be mailed to your address listed on CampusNet.

 Bus and rapid information and schedules are available here.

 You can check the CSU Bookstore’s website for the materials, books and/or photocopied materials required for your courses.
-Simply use the personalized class schedule sent to you in lateJuly.
+Simply use the personalized class schedule sent to you in July.
 In addition, you may log into your CampusNet account to view booklists.
-Books for all law school courses are stocked at the CSU Bookstore, located at East 24th & Euclid Avenue.
+Books for all law school courses are stocked at the CSU Bookstore, located in the Student Center.